Why NetSuite in 2026: Why Your Implementation Partner Matters More Than Ever

 When it fits: €5M-€500M revenue, 50-5,000 employees, multi-entity or planning international expansion, cloud-native preference, scaling significantly in the next 5+ years.

-When it doesn't fit: €2M local business with 10 employees (QuickBooks is perfect and cheaper). €5 billion enterprise with 50,000 employees (need SAP or Oracle EBS).
+When it doesn't fit: €2M local business with 10 employees or €5 billion enterprise with 50,000 employees.

 True Cloud-Native Architecture

-NetSuite (1998) was built for the internet from day one.
-Unlike SAP and Microsoft Dynamics that were retrofitted from on-premise software, the platform's cloud-native architecture delivers tangible benefits across cost, flexibility, and efficiency.
+NetSuite (1998) was built for the internet from day one—not retrofitted from legacy on-premise software.
+This cloud-native architecture delivers tangible benefits across cost, flexibility, and efficiency: automatic updates without downtime, instant scalability as you grow, and built-in security without managing infrastructure.

 Multi-Subsidiary Excellence (Built-In)